A man, about 50 years old. He speaks Spanish with an accent that is at once identifiably local and non-native

-It’s not a decision I’ve reached suddenly, more a question of settling some of the things that went wrong when I was a kid.
+It’s not a decision I’ve taken in a hurry, more a question of fixing some things that went wrong when I was a girl.

-We’ve hardly seen each other for the last twenty years.
+We’ve hardly seen each other in the last twenty years.

-All this time I’ve been scraping by in Madrid, all knotted up with my memories of him, bounced from social services to support programmes that took me from one job to another until I found this night shift on a telephone helpline, and now I’m going back after seven days off.
+All this time I’ve been scraping by in Madrid, all knotted up with my memories of him, bounced from social services to support programmes that took me from one job to another until I found this night shift on a telephone helpline, which I’m going back to after seven days off.

-My father still lives in Pedregal, the small town where I grew up, and I hadn’t heard much more from him until tonight, when the phone rang.
-A number flashed green and, when I took the call, all I could hear was breathing, almost a snarl.
+My father still lives in Pedregal, the small town where I grew up, and I’d barely heard from him until the phone rang tonight.
+A number flashed green and when I took the call all I could hear was breathing, snorting almost.
 Nothing else.
-I know it’s him because nobody else snarls like that, nobody else makes me shake like el Morueco.
+I know it’s him because nobody else snorts like that, nobody else gives me the shivers like the Ram.
 I’m going to do you in, I swear I am.

 I swear, on this belly I’ve been dragging around for eight months, on my one good eye, on all the pain we caused each other back then.
-I swear on the piles of garbage that cover the city’s pavements, on the overflowing bins, on the rats feasting among the boxes of rotten fruit, on the bluebottles buzzing among the wine cartons and the dogshit.
-Sometimes, the pavement’s so dirty I have to kick a path through.
+I swear on the piles of garbage that cover the city pavements, on the overflowing bins, on the rats feasting among the boxes of rotten fruit, on the bluebottles buzzing among the wine cartons and the dogshit.
+Sometimes, the pavement’s so dirty I have to kick my way through.

-I don’t mind the rubbish, the only thing that makes me feel sick is the stink of red wine.
+I don’t mind the rubbish, the only thing that makes me feel sick is the stench of red wine.
 It reminds me of my father.

-When I arrive at work, I still have ten minutes before eleven o’clock comes round, when my shift starts.
-I take the time to wipe the sweat from my face with my tracksuit sleeve, particularly around my eyelid; then I get my breath back as I smoke a quick cigarette.
-I smoke facing the opaque glass that covers the facade.
-I’m hot but I don’t remove my hood; I know those bastards on the evening shift are about to come out, and I’m not going to show them my empty eye socket.
+When I arrive at work, I still have ten minutes before eleven o’clock comes around and my shift starts.
+I take the time to wipe the sweat from my face with my tracksuit sleeve, particularly around my eyelid; then I get my breath back as I have a quick cigarette.
+I smoke facing the opaque glass that covers the front of the building.
+I’m hot but I don’t remove my hood; I know those bastards on the evening shift are about to come out and I’m not going to show them my empty socket.
 To my left there’s a pile of cardboard boxes.
-I touch them to check if I could use them in the flat, but they’re soaking wet and smell of entrails.
-On the other side, there’s a shiny black motorbike, I don’t know how anyone could have parked it there surrounded by filth, or maybe the bike was there before the boxes and the burst rubbish bags, even before the rotting vegetables or the smell of vinegar.
+I touch them to check if I could use them in the flat, but they’re dripping wet and stink of entrails.
+On the other side there’s a shiny black motorbike, I don’t know how anyone could have parked it there surrounded by filth, or maybe the bike was there before the boxes and the burst rubbish bags, before the rotting vegetables and the smell of vinegar.

-Shadows from the previous shift appear behind the screen.
+Shadows from the previous shift appear behind the glass.

-I always start on a Friday, tonight it’s too hot for May, I try to concentrate on the smoke coming out of my mouth, I have to think about how I’m going to keep my oath, but I’m distracted by something pressing against my leg; a Dalmatian has appeared from among the boxes, it’s got something in its jaws and is squashing it against my leg.
+I always start on a Friday.
+Tonight’s too hot for May, I try to concentrate on the smoke coming out of my mouth, I have to think about how I’m going to keep my oath but I’m distracted by pressure against my leg; a Dalmatian has appeared from among the boxes, it’s holding something in its jaws and is squashing it against my leg.
 It’s a pigeon.

-The dog’s owner calls it from the corner, the dog stands in front of me with the pigeon between its teeth.
-On the third call, the dog releases its prey and runs towards the woman.
+The dog’s owner calls to it from the corner but it just stands in front of me with the pigeon between its teeth.
+On the third call, the dog drops its prey and runs towards the woman.

 I kick the pigeon away and take another draw on my cigarette.